thewooniverse/learning_scripts/AI_studies/OpenAI/basics/fine-tuning.md

 ## Personal Notes
 - Finetuning is more suitable than RAG in things like social media agent
 - RAG is better when it comes to something like CS reesponse agent.
+- Embedding, fine tuning and all that is harder to do than just engineering better prompts, however, for specific use cases it is worth doing over a long term.

 ## Overview